Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 That's why leaders tamped down an effort by freshman Massachusetts Democratic Rep. Ayanna Pressley to strip the Hyde Amendment from this year's funding bill.

-House Progressive Caucus Co-Chair Pramila Jayapal, D-Wash., told reporters this week that she wishes Hyde didn't exist.
-She explained that the party is now overwhelmingly in favor of abortion rights and most members would prefer to get rid of Hyde, but spending bills need bipartisan support to avoid another government shutdown.
+House Progressive Caucus Co-Chair Pramila Jayapal, D-Wash., told reporters this week that she wishes the Hyde Amendment didn't exist.
+She explained that the party is now overwhelmingly in favor of abortion rights and most members would prefer to get rid of the amendment, but spending bills need bipartisan support to avoid another government shutdown.

 "You know, we are where we are," Jayapal said.
 "People don't want to throw that into an appropriations bill that has to go to a Republican Senate and be signed by a Republican president."